 c.
-Thirdly, the EBA Guidelines on guaranteed obligations make it clear that the criterion is met so long as either the debtor or the guarantor are not "credit impaired".
+Thirdly, the EBA Guidelines on guaranteed obligations make it clear that the criterion is met so long as either the debtor or the guaranter are not "credit impaired".

 Based on the representation quoted in comments to point 23 above and the Eligibility Criterion set out above, PCS reached sufficient evidence that this requirement is satisfied.

-25 STS Criteria 25.(a) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination.
-Verified?
-YES PCS Comments See comments to point 23 and 24 above.
+25.(a) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination.

+See comments to point 23 and 24 above.

 26 STS Criteria 26.
 Or has undergone a debt-restructuring process with regard to his non-performing exposures within three years prior to the date of transfer or assignment of the underlying exposures to the SSPE, except if: Verified?
+YES

+PCS Comments PCS Comments

-YES PCS Comments See comments to point 23 and 24 above.
+See comments to point 23 and 24 above.

 27 STS Criteria 27. (i) a restructured underlying exposure has not presented new arrears since the date of the restructuring which must have taken place at least one year prior to the date of transfer or assignment of the underlying exposures to the SSPE; and Verified?
+YES

+PCS Comments

-YES PCS Comments See comments to point 23 and 24 above. notes that the statement of absence of exposures to a credit-impaired debtor or guarantor, that have undergone a debt-restructuring process in the latest three years prissignment to the SPV is not qualified by any exception.
+See comments to point 23 and 24 above.

+PCS notes that the statement of absence of exposures to a credit-impaired debtor or guarantor, that have undergone a debt-restructuring process in the lates the assignment to the SPV is not qualified by any exception. t three years prior to

 This requirement is, therefore, satisfied.

 28 STS Criteria 28. (ii) the information provided by the originator, sponsor and SSPE in accordance with points (a) and (e)(i) of the first subparagraph of Article 7(1) explicitly sets out the proportion of restructured underlying exposures, the time and details of the restructuring as well as their performance since the date of the restructuring; Verified?
+YES

+PCS Comments

-YES PCS Comments See point 27 above.
+See point 27 above.

 29 STS Criteria 29. (b) was, at the time of origination, where applicable, on a public credit registry of persons with adverse credit history or, where there is no such public credit registry, another credit registry that is available to the originator or original lender; Verified?
+YES

+PCS Comments

+See the R&W mentioned under point 23 above.

+30 STS Criteria 30. (c) has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than for comparable exposures held by the originator which are not securitised.
+Verified?
 YES